hady-asaker/design-patterns-practice/Structural/Task_09/README.md

 * The Data Mapper interface should define methods for retrieving, storing, and deleting user data from the database.
 * The interface should be generic enough to work with any entity, not just the User class.
-* The interface should include methods for inserting, updating, and deleting data.

 2- Implement the Data Mapper interface: